PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 resp = true
 ```
 > [!NOTE]
-> It's a good practice if the Wallet includes in its UI a way to manage and remove tokens of the display list.
+> It's a good practice when the Wallet includes in its UI a way to manage and remove tokens of the display list.

 ## wallet_addStarknetChain :
 ### Usage :